 Of course, if this schedule doesn’t suit you, you can always adjust it.

 Maybe you have to work on a Saturday, or you want your day off to be Monday since you feel that it’s the best day to strengthen you for the whole week.

 But maybe your daily routines change on a week-to-week basis, making it hard to plan ahead!
-If so, I highly suggest investing in a planner like the one I recommended above to keep track of your weekly plans.
+If so, I highly suggest investing in a planner to keep track of your weekly plans.